 The Buckhorns will kick-off their exhibition slate against Lakeland Saturday morning, August 17 on the shores of The Big Lake.

 Six days later, on Friday, August 23, the Bucks travel to Plymouth for their final tune-up against Wyoming Valley West.

-Page 2 of 3 - Two of the players who'll be expected to provide leadership in this games and far beyond are Jovaughn Marshall and Dominick Basilicata.
+Two of the players who'll be expected to provide leadership in this games and far beyond are Jovaughn Marshall and Dominick Basilicata.

 Both are seniors and each brings an unique skill set to the gridiron.